KirillSmirnov/lua-i2c/README.md

     local i2c = require("i2c")

+You may use Lua 5.3's `string.pack` and `string.unpack` functions for encoding and decoding byte-packed data strings (e.g. `'\0\1\2'` in the example above).
+If you're stuck with Lua 5.1 or 5.2 you may use the [struct](http://www.inf.puc-rio.br/~roberto/struct/) library or the [lpack](https://luarocks.org/modules/luarocks/lpack) extension.

 ##### Read from I2C slave #####

     result, read-data = i2c.read(bus, address [, read-length])

-Performs a read transfer on the I2C bus consisting of these parts:
+Performs a read transfer on the I2C bus consisting of these steps:

   * START condition
   * Send read address